History of Lamb House

 Lamb House has been an inspirational environment for many authors, resulting in it also becoming a fictionalised setting for some of their most well-known books.
 King George I stayed there in 1726.
 Explore the historical significance of this Sussex treasure.

-Lamb House was built in 1722 by James Lamb, a wealthy wine merchant and local politician.
-George I stayed at the house after a storm drove his ship ashore at Camber in 1726, Lamb House was considered the most suitable accommodation and James Lamb gave up his bed to the King for several days.
-In 1832 George Augustus Lamb sold the house to a wealthy local banker.
+Lamb house was built in 1722 by James Lamb, a wealthy wine merchant and local politician.
+When a storm drove King George I’s ship ashore at Camber in 1726 Lamb House was considered the most suitable accommodation for him, so James Lamb gave up his bed.
+In 1832 George Augustus Lamb sold the house to a wealthy local banker, Francis Bellingham.

 An inspiring place to write

-The American novelist Henry James discovered Rye and Lamb House quite by chance whilst visiting an architect friend.
-He was enchanted by the house and delighted when the chance came to lease it in 1897.
+The American novelist Henry James discovered Rye and Lamb House quite by chance whilst visiting his friend, the architect Edward Warren.
+He was enchanted by the house and delighted when the opportunity arose to lease it in 1897.
 He bought it two years later.

 A home of grand connections

 A friend of James, E.F.
 Benson, lived at Lamb House from 1919 until his death in 1940.
 A hugely prolific writer of fiction, ghost stories and non-fiction he is now best remembered for his ‘Mapp and Lucia’ novels which were set in Tilling based on Rye with Lamb House cast as ‘Mallards’, home of Miss Mapp.
 He was Mayor of Rye from 1934-1937.

 The continuing tradition